r7perezyera/Cisco-IOS-Command-CheatSheets/switch_commands.md

 VLANs supporting voice traffic usually have quality of service (QoS).
 Voice traffic must have a *trusted* label.

->Note that the implementation of QoS is beyond the scope of the CCNA2 course.
+>Note that the implementation of QoS is beyond the scope of the CCNA2 (version 6) course.

 Command|Additional Notes
 ---|---